QuarkNerd/blog/ceberhardt/_posts/2015-05-15-mvvm-reactive-cocoa-3.md

 author: ceberhardt
 title: MVVM With ReactiveCocoa 3.0
 layout: default_post
+summary: >-
-summary: "This is my final article on ReactiveCocoa 3.0 (RAC3), where I demonstrate some more complex RAC3 usages within the context of an application built using the Model-View-ViewModel (MVVM) pattern."
+  This is my final article on ReactiveCocoa 3.0 (RAC3), where I demonstrate some more complex RAC3 usages within the context of an application built using the Model-View-ViewModel (MVVM) pattern.
 categories:
-  - iOS
-  - Swift
-  - Mobile
+  - Tech
 ---